greg-martinez44/greg-martinez44.github.io/about-me.md

 I left Honeywell-Intelligrated for an online education company called ABC Learning.
 I was a software developer/data engineer working mostly in PHP and Snowflake.
 This was my first experience with a mature CI/CD pipeline and proper software development practices, like code reviews.
 The pace of the job was too slow for me.

 I came to Milliman looking for more opportunities to explore and learn.
 I dove into Databricks and cloud computing.
-I learned all about how Databricks manages clusters and how it connects to external storage services, like S3.
-I led the effort to migrate over 25 workspaces to Unity Catalog in an efficient, automated manner.
-I'm still learning about all kinds of things, and I hope to continue learning more.
+I'm learning all about how Databricks manages clusters and how it connects to external storage services, like S3.
+I'm learning how AWS manages roles and permissions and user identity.
+I'm learning how to work with cutting-edge technology, like OpenAI.
+I'm learning how to switch from support engineer to data engineer to AI engineer to technical writer and back again.
+I plan to keep learning as much as I can.

 ## What I like to do